 Traditional kayaks can be cumbersome to handle and transport.
 However, innovations like lightweight fishing kayak designs and modular kayak systems that break down into compact sections have revolutionized portability.
 A portable fishing kayak that fits in car boot space makes transportation much easier, especially for those without garages or roof racks.

 Weight also affects handling and performance on the water.
 Heavier kayaks can be slower and less responsive than lighter models.
-However, a lighter kayak may not be as stable as a heavier one, especially in windy or rough water conditions—though modern pedal fishing kayak designs with fin drive kayak or propeller drive kayak systems can help maintain stability and control.
+However, a lighter kayak may not be as stable as a heavier one, especially in windy or rough water conditions—though modern pedal fishing kayak designs with fin drive kayak or propeller drive kayak systems can help maintain stability and control while providing hands-free pedaling capabilities.